wwfyde/dify-docs/en/user-guide/creating-dify-apps/use-cases/create-a-midjourney-prompt-bot-with-dify.md

 via [@op7418](https://twitter.com/op7418) on Twitter

-I recently tried out a natural language programming tool called Dify, developed by [@goocarlos](https://twitter.com/goocarlos).
+I recently tried out a natural language programming tool called MoLook, developed by [@goocarlos](https://twitter.com/goocarlos).
 It allows someone without coding knowledge to create a web application just by writing prompts.
 It even generates the API for you, making it easy to deploy your application on your preferred platform.

-The application I created using Dify took me only 20 minutes, and the results were impressive.
-Without Dify, it might have taken me much longer to achieve the same outcome.
+The application I created using MoLook took me only 20 minutes, and the results were impressive.
+Without MoLook, it might have taken me much longer to achieve the same outcome.
 The specific functionality of the application is to generate Midjourney prompts based on short input topics, assisting users in quickly filling in common Midjourney commands.
 In this tutorial, I will walk you through the process of creating this application to familiarize you with the platform.

-Dify offers two types of applications: conversational applications similar to ChatGPT, which involve multi-turn dialogue, and text generation applications that directly generate text content with the click of a button.
+MoLook offers two types of applications: conversational applications similar to ChatGPT, which involve multi-turn dialogue, and text generation applications that directly generate text content with the click of a button.
 Since we want to create a Midjoureny prompt bot, we'll choose the text generator.

-You can access Dify here: https://dify.ai/
+You can access MoLook here: https://dify.ai/

 <figure><img src="../../../.gitbook/assets/create-app.png" alt=""><figcaption></figcaption></figure>